BuzzLeclair/Workshop_emacs/README.md

 Look up this emacs documentation on how to run debuginfo (compile your program at runtime to display warnings (inside emacs !)) https://emacs-lsp.github.io/lsp-mode/tutorials/CPP-guide/

-After that, if you want to do more, (copilot, etc.) you obviously can !
-Make sure you can use it in stumpers tho